 This year we have 39 children in our EYFS unit.
 We have two teachers Miss Healey and Miss Connell.
-Mrs Stocks, Miss Edwards and Miss Melvin are our wonderful Teaching Assistants.
+Mrs Stocks, Miss Edwards and Mrs Proctor are our wonderful Teaching Assistants.

 Excellence is at the Heart of everything we do